move the room with energizers

 Give them 5 minutes per category.
 20 minutes in total.

 After the four rounds, congratulate the group.
 Explain that the next step is to quickly prioritize the trends in terms of which will have the biggest impact.
-It should around 5 minutes.
+It should take around 5 minutes.

 Use the Dotmocracy tool.
 It’s perfect for helping large groups to make rapid prioritizations.
-Using sticky dots or markers, give each participant 8 dots (votes) to distribute across the trends they have posted up.
+Using markers, give each participant 8 dots (votes) to distribute across the trends they have posted up.
 They should base their voting on which trends they feel “will have the biggest impact on their business over the coming 3 years.”

 To help avoid group bias, ask them to select their votes in their heads first, then place their dots.